 My answer to “What are the possible dangers of travelling?”

-Danger is what I define anything that can happen from the moment I was born.
+I define danger as anything that can happen, at any given time.
+Ever since we were born, we were surrounded by possible dangers, which could occur at any time.
 Natural disasters, any mistake someone around you has or will make at any given moment.

 So, my point is that there are dangers no matter where you are, travelling or not.
 We should always be observant of our soundings.